BTCDecoded/governance/architecture/CRYPTOGRAPHIC_SYNCHRONIZATION.md

 ## Overview

-The Cryptographic Layer Synchronization system ensures that the Orange Paper (Layer 1) and Consensus Proof (Layer 2) repositories remain cryptographically synchronized.
+The Cryptographic Layer Synchronization system ensures that blvm-spec (Layer 1) and blvm-consensus (Layer 2) repositories remain cryptographically synchronized.
 This prevents consensus rule divergence and maintains the integrity of Bitcoin's governance model.

 ## Architecture